apcode/tensorflow_negotiator/README.md

 # End-to-end Negotiation Network in Tensorflow

-This based on Facebook's paper (Deal or No Deal?
-End-to-End Learning for Negotiation Dialogues)[https://arxiv.org/abs/1706.05125].
+This based on Facebook's paper [Deal or No Deal?
+End-to-End Learning for Negotiation Dialogues](https://arxiv.org/abs/1706.05125).
 I have implemented the basic process for training and interactive chat using the Tensorflow contrib.seq2seq Decoder framework.